Mayfield & Kooragang Island

-HCCDC has led complex remediation works at the former BHP site in Mayfield since 2006.
+From 2006 to 2019 HCCDC led complex remediation works across 150ha at the former Mayfield BHP site.

-The site is owned by Property NSW and by contract, HCCDC manages $110 million program of works that includes:
+The site is owned by Property NSW, and by contract HCCDC managed the $110 million program of works that included:

 - an underground ‘barrier wall’ to reduce groundwater flow to the Hunter River

 - low permeability capping, reducing infiltration of rainwater